v2sCollections/City-of-Dreams/README.md

 - V now has a jetpack.
 - V can now hang off walls and jump from wall to wall.
+- V can now slide sideways.
+More flexibility on the slide's trajectory.
+Improves camera control when sliding.
+Prevents stairs and small obstacles like sidewalks from canceling the slide.
+- V can now walljump/wallbounce.
+- You can control Vs movement direction midair while jumping and double jumping.
 - The custom Level cap allows you to keep levelling up past level 50.
 - Using healing items builds up your "Toxicity" until you "Overdose", requiring you to wait for the effect to wear off before using more inhalers/injectors.
 - Modified every part of the damage system and other elements to give gangs and corps more flavour and uniqueness.
 Also, get benefits and penalties against gangs/corps based on your life path.
+- Darkens the edges of the screen when your stamina is low.

 ### Wannabe Edgerunner **Cyberpsychosis**